hbrobotics/hbrc_ros_robot_platform/software/README.md

 (i.e ST Microelectronics.)
 There are others (e.g. `vscode`, `Keil`, etc.) that could work as well, but they are not directly supported by STM.

+Please note that these instructions are for STM32CubeIDE 1.5.x.
+The 1.6.x version of STM32CubeIDE has been released and these install instructions need to be updated.

 Please do the following: